 Background Document: Public Consultation on Strengthening Canada’s Approach to Substance Use Issues can be found at the following link:

-Our alumni have branched out into various walks of life.
+Upon graduation, our alumni have branched out into various walks of life.
 Some start their own business, some work in trades, some go back to school to improve their employability and many work in addiction service to give back to those struggling.

 We restore men to dignity.